GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### What we wanted to preserve was not just a good environment in which to do programming, but a system around which fellowship could form.
+> ### That language is an instrument of human reason, and not merely a medium for the expression of thought, is a truth generally admitted.
 >
-> ~ *Dennis Ritchie*
+> ~ *George Boole*

 ---
 ## 🏎 Quick Facts